Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

     "...Hello?"

-You assert to the blocky figure.
+You assert back to the blocky figure.

 It disappears.